-For hairspray, no exposure experiments are available.
-Therefore, considering that in contrast to deodorant, hairspray is not applied on naked skin, the SCCS uses a fraction of 10% that is considered a worst case for availability for skin exposure.
-Dermal exposure to hair spray (using the same application amount and frequency as for the inhalation exposure calculation) is then 6.6 μg/kg bw/d and aggregate (inhalation + dermal) is 8.94 μg/kg bw/d.
+For hairspray (propellant formulation), Dermal exposure to hair spray (using the same application amount and frequency as for the inhalation exposure calculation) is then 6.6 μ g/kg bw/d and aggregate (inhalation + dermal) is 8.94 μ g/kg bw/d, which is equivalent to 5.56 μ g/kg bw/d SA.

-33 3.2.4.3 Exposure of children <3 years to Hexyl Salicylate in cosmetics products
+3.2.4.3 Exposure of children <3 years to Hexyl Salicylate in cosmetics products

-3435 Taken from the Applicant:
+Taken from the Applicant:

-36 37 Due to the restriction of salicylic acid-containing cosmetic products for children below the age 38 of 3 years a specific risk assessment is presented here for the use of 0.1% use of Hexyl 39 Salicylate in cosmetic products for infants and children at the age of 0-3 years.
+Due to the restriction of salicylic acid-containing cosmetic products for children below the age of 3 years a specific risk assessment is presented here for the use of 0.1% use of Hexyl Salicylate in cosmetic products for infants and children at the age of 0-3 years.

 The exposure assessment is derived from data in 0-3 years old European infants and children from the recent Cosmetics Europe study in European Infants & Children (0-3 years old), Creme Report, 14^t October 2022.
-Based on this, the following Margin of Safety for the aggregate exposure to all products (including toothpaste) for the age group 0-3 years is calculated:
+Based on this, the following SED for the aggregate exposure to all products (including toothpaste) for the age group 0-3 years is calculated:

-1 Table 10: Calculated SED for the aggregate exposure to all products (including toothpaste) for the age group 0-3 years:
+Table 10: Calculated SED for the aggregate exposure to all products (including toothpaste) for the age group 0-3 years:

+Cosmetic Estimated Maximum use Calculated Calculated

-Cosmetic product Estimated exposure to product (P95) (mg/kg bw/day) Maximum use concentration (%) Calculated HexSal SED (mg/kg/day) 13.4 % dermal penetration Calculated Sal Acid equiv SED (mg/kg/day), 13.4% dermal penetration All products 1200 0.1 0.16 0.1
+product exposure to concentration HexSal SED Sal Acid

+product (%) (mg/kg/day) equiv SED

+(P95) (mg/kg 13.4 % (mg/kg/day),

+bw/day) dermal 13.4%

+penetration dermal

+penetration

+All products 1200 0.1 0.16 0.1